Hiking Trails in Bend & Central Oregon

 (moderate/difficult 1.75 miles one way)

 This trail is a steep climb from 6400 ft. to 7775 ft. in 1.75 miles with spectacular view at the top.
 This trail starts at the Dutchman Sno-park 18 miles up the Cascade Lakes Hwy.
+This hike makes a great alternative to the busy South Sister and Green Lakes trails.

 9. Todd Lake (easy 1.25 mile lakeshore loop)